kibblewhite/HashiVaultCs/README.md

 You'll need a running Vault service
 - Although it is beyond the scope of this project, there is included a ```Dockerfile``` and ```docker-compose.yml``` included to help get going with a postgresql service backend and utilising Vault-Unseal (https://github.com/omegion/vault-unseal).
+- You might need to change the `DATABASE_URL` environment variable in the `docker-compose.yml` file.
+Currently it is set to connect to a postgres instance running on the docker's hosting machine.'
+- If it is a first run of the vault service, you will need to [establish the vault's unsealing tokens](https://learn.hashicorp.com/tutorials/vault/getting-started-ui) and re-run the build process with at least two of the vault tokens configured correctly in the `unseal.sh` script.

 Included with this is the config files, entrypoint script which will need re-configuration (replace the vault shards) and there is also the vault-db sql for creating the postgres database table(s).
 - It is not possible to offer support to run your Vault Service.
 Please keep questions and requests limited to the code base only, thank you.